i10/TangiFlow/readme.md

 _/Users/ppi/Documents/Code/MasterAsifPythonBackEnd/_ is the path where our back-end is installed.
 You can change this part of paths to the location of python back-end on your machine.
 After installing the back-end and front-end, make sure to install dependencies.
-For the front-end you can use _CocoaPods_  to install SwiftyJSON.
+For the front-end you can use _Carthage_  to install SwiftyJSON.
-This is the only dependency we are using (_CocoaPods_ is dependency manager for Swift projects.
+This is the only dependency we are using (_Carthage_ is dependency manager for Swift projects.
-You can check how to install dependencies from official [site]((https://cocoapods.org/))).
+You can check how to install dependencies from official [repository]((https://github.com/Carthage/Carthage))).
 For the back-end you will need to install next libraries using _PIP_ (PIP is a package installer for python.
 You can learn how to install packages using pip from official [site](https://pypi.org/project/pip/)):
   * pythonflow
   * cv2
   * pilgram